awslabs/service-workbench-on-aws/main/end-to-end-tests/README.md

 - A configured EC2 Windows workspace
 - A configured EMR workspace
 - A configured RStudio Server workspace
+- An SSH Key pair created *by the researcher user*

 Once you've confirmed that you have the items above setup, you can create a `cypress.dev.json` and a `cypress.local.json` file with the configurations needed for your tests.
 You can use `cypress.json` as a template for your new configuration files.
 An example file is included as `cypress.local.example.json`